Skip to main content

 GDS Push — Certificate Enrollment

 GDS Push is the primary mechanism for certificate enrollment on OPC UA devices managed by IDIAL.
-IDIAL connects to the OPC UA Global Discovery Server (GDS) interface of the target device, issues a certificate via the configured PKI endpoint, and transfers it to the device's certificate store.
-At the same time, the trust list (CA chain and CRL) is provisioned on the device.
+IDIAL connects to the OPC UA Global Discovery Server (GDS) interface of the target device, issues a certificate via the configured PKI endpoint, and transfers it into the device's certificate store.
+The trust list (CA chain and CRL) is provisioned on the device at the same time.

 Before the first enrollment, IDIAL verifies the connection to the device and stores the credentials for subsequent automated operations.